40+ Tested and true solutions to try when your kid’s afraid to sleep alone at night.

 - Move the bed so that your child can see out his or her bedroom door.
 Leave the door open a little and a hall light on.

 - Monster costume or pyjamas: Monsters are afraid of other monsters, so dress like one!
-You can an old tee shirt into this easy no-sew monster sleep shirt!
+Buy a monster tee shirt and turn it into into a monster sleep shirt.

 Enlist the help of your furry friends:

 “My son is going through same thing.
 Both our parents have big dogs, so he has a picture of a dog warning sign and he puts it into the bedroom window as thats where he thinks the monster’s are.”